Our Suggested Itinerary to Discover Tikal and Mayan Civilization in 14 Days

 Lake Atitlan Reserve Tour:

-Take a walk along intrepid trails and across suspension bridges amongst lush vegetation where you can see many different species of birds and even spider monkeys!
+Take a walk along winding trails and across suspension bridges amongst lush vegetation.
+Observe many different species of birds, and even spider monkeys!
 Discover a butterfly sanctuary and admire the array of colors in the afternoon sun.

 Archeological Site of Iximché:

-Then, travel to the Mayan site of Iximché, capital of the Mayas Kaqchikel who allied themselves with the Spanish settlers facing the Quiché Maya.
+Then, travel to the Mayan site of Iximché, capital of the Mayas Kaqchikel who allied themselves with the Spanish settlers against the Quiché Maya.
 The conquistadors established the first Spanish city of the country, but the Kaqchikels revolted and burned the city in 1562.
-The site is sometimes the place of Mayan rites practiced by shamans and locals.
+The site is sometimes the place of Mayan rituals practiced by shamans and locals alike.

 Day 8 : Guatemala City